Teaching in Times of Crisis

 - Ask a professional from the University Counseling Center (UCC) to come talk to your students.

 - Provide the class with the contact information for local counseling, support, or action centers.
 (See “Campus Resources” below.)

 - Share with students the APA’s “Tips for College and University Students: Managing Your Distress in the Aftermath of the Virginia Tech Shootings,” even if the crisis is unrelated to campus shootings.

 Depending on the nature of the crisis, the following offices on Vanderbilt’s campus may be able to offer individual support to your students or be willing come to class to speak to your students as a whole:

-- Psychological and Counseling Center (322-2571): Offers counseling services to individuals and to groups.
+- University Counseling Center (322-2571): Offers counseling services to individuals and to groups.
 Free to all students.

 - Office of Active Citizenship & Service (343-7878): Can provide resources and information for volunteering time and money.

 - Student Health Services (322-2427): Supports both physical and mental health with doctors, nurse practitioners, and psychiatrists.